Antibody Validation Strategies: CiteAb introductory guides

 How is cell treatment done in practice?

-An infographic to summarise the pros and cons of the original five pillars of antibody validation, proposed by Uhlen et al.
+An infographic to summarise the pros and cons of the five pillars of antibody validation, proposed by Uhlen et al.

 –